matter-labs/zksync-lite-docs/docs/api/events.md

 ## Filters

 After the connection is established, the client needs to send the filter for the events.
-The filter is a JSON object of the following type:
+A filter is a JSON object of the following type:
 ```json
 {
     "account": {